Visa Bank Account Validation Merchant Guide

 REST

 services with the same merchant ID, you can use that key to access the Visa Bank Account Validation Service.
-Ensure that this key is a P12 certificate.
+Ensure that the key is a P12 certificate.
 For more details, see Create a P12 Certificate.

 Enabling Message-Level Encryption